Thermage Explained: Is Wrinkle-Free Skin Worth $2,000 to You?

 A cooling spray is applied to the skin before, during, and after this process.
 This is meant to prevent any damage to the outer layer of the skin (epidermis).

-Depending on the size of the treated area, a session can last anywhere between twenty minutes and two hours, although most sessions take less than an hour to complete.
-Of course, you also need to factor in prep time and consultations.
+Depending on the size of the treated area, a session can last anywhere from twenty minutes to two hours, though most sessions take less than an hour to complete.

 Who is a good candidate for Thermage?

 Since they’re typically looking for something that won’t interfere with their busy schedules, men and women in their 30s and 40s make ideal Thermage candidates.
-However, any healthy person looking for a more subtle change and shorter recovery period than those provided by a facelift would be considered a good fit.
+However, a good candidate is any healthy person looking for a more subtle change and shorter recovery period than a facelift can offer.

 Although Thermage is very safe, there are still some people who should avoid it.
-Do not undergo the procedure if you have any skin conditions in the treatment area.
-You should also avoid Thermage if you’re pregnant or have a pacemaker or defibrillator.
+Those with skin conditions in the treatment area, are pregnant or have a pacemaker or defibrillator should avoid Thermage.

 Is Thermage painful?